-With Kansas in need of more physicians, the KU School of Medicine opened the Wichita Campus in 1971 to provide hands-on clinical training to medical students in their third and fourth years.
-In 2011, the KU School of Medicine-Wichita expanded to a full, four-year campus, welcoming its first class of first-year medical students.
-The Wichita Campus expansion is designed to help alleviate Kansas’ physician shortage, which is expected to worsen in the coming years.
+With Kansas in need of more physicians, KU School of Medicine opened the Wichita Campus in 1971 to provide hands-on clinical training to medical students in their third and fourth years.
+In 2011, KU School of Medicine-Wichita expanded to a full, four-year campus, welcoming its first class of first-year medical students.

 5 reasons Kansas needs more doctors:

-While the majority of medical schools are tied to a hospital, the Wichita Campus is community based thanks to more than 1,000 volunteer faculty inside three partner hospitals (Robert J. Dole VA Medical Center, Wesley Medical Center, and Via Christi Health, as well as in doctors’ offices across the state.
+While the majority of medical schools are tied to a hospital, the Wichita campus is community-based thanks to more than 1,000 volunteer faculty inside three partner hospitals (Robert J. Dole VA Medical Center, Wesley Medical Center, and Ascension Via Christi), as well as in doctors’ offices across the state.

 Once medical students graduate as doctors, they go on to residency training.
-KU School of Medicine-Wichita sponsors 13 residency and fellowship training programs in partnership with Wesley Medical Center and Via Christi Health.
+KU School of Medicine-Wichita sponsors 13 residency and fellowship training programs in partnership with Wesley Medical Center and Ascension Via Christi.

-Ranked as the sixth best community health graduate degree in the nation by U.S. News & World Report, the Master of Public Health degree program at the University of Kansas has campuses in both Kansas City and Wichita.
-KU-MPH graduates serve in a wide variety of public health fields, including clinical medicine, research, health education, disease surveillance as well as in academic settings.
+Ranked as the sixth best community health graduate degree in the nation by U.S. News & World Report, the Master of Public Health degree program at the University of Kansas has campuses in both Wichita and Kansas City.
+KU MPH graduates serve in a wide variety of public health fields, including clinical medicine, research, health education, disease surveillance as well as in academic settings.

-KU School of Medicine-Wichita faculty and residents provide patient care in a multitude of settings, including: KU Wichita Adult Medicine, KU Wichita Center for Breast Cancer Survivorship, KU Wichita Endocrinology, KU Wichita Gastroenterology, KU Wichita Internal Medicine-Midtown, KU Wichita Neurology, KU Wichita Pediatrics, KU Wichita Psychiatry, and KU Wichita Psychology.
+KU School of Medicine-Wichita faculty and residents provide patient care in a multitude of settings, including: KU Wichita Internal Medicine, KU Wichita Gastroenterology, KU Wichita Internal Medicine-Midtown, KU Wichita Pediatrics, and KU Wichita Psychiatry & Behavioral Sciences.

-To serve the underserved and uninsured, KU School of Medicine-Wichita students provide care under faculty supervision at the JayDoc Community Clinic every Saturday, serving more than 500 patients a year.
+To serve the underserved and uninsured, KU School of Medicine-Wichita students provide care under faculty supervision at the JayDoc Community Clinic, serving more than 500 patients a year.